When and how CNNs generalize to out-of-distribution category-viewpoint combinations: When do CNNs generalize to OOD combinations?

-Below we summarize our findings from evaluating \textit{Separate} and \textit{Shared} architectures when tested on images from \textit{seen} (different from train images) and \textit{unseen} category-pose combinations.
-See supplement for experimental details.
+Below, we summarize our findings from evaluating \textit{Separate} and \textit{Shared} architectures when tested on unseen images from in-distribution and OOD category-viewpoint combinations.
+See supplement~\ref{sec:suplDetails} for experimental details.

-{\bf DNNs generalize better to \textit{unseen} combinations as they see more combinations.} Fig.~\ref{fig:generalSation_datasets} presents the geometric mean of category and pose prediction accuracy for \textit{Separate} and \textit{Shared} architectures with the ResNet-18 backbone, for all datasets.
+{\bf For fixed dataset size, data diversity enables better OOD generalization, but deteriorates in-distribution performance.} Fig.~\ref{fig:generalSation_datasets} presents the geometric mean of category and viewpoint classification accuracy for \textit{Separate} and \textit{Shared} architectures with the ResNet-18 backbone, for all datasets.
 These experiments were repeated three times, and here we present the mean performance with confidence intervals.
-As Fig.~\ref{fig:generalSation_datasets} shows, both architectures show a significant improvement in their performance on images from \textit{unseen} combinations, as the \textit{seen} combinations are increased.
-Thus, an increase in data diversity in the form of \textit{seen} combinations enables both these architectures to generalize better.
-It is to be noted that state-of-the-art DNNs do not theoretically guarantee viewpoint invariance~\cite{poggio2016visual}.
-But this result provides reassurance that DNNs can become robust to unseen category-pose combinations as long as they are shown enough diversity during training.
-However, the accuracy for both category and pose prediction may not always be increasing consistently (see supplement), even though their geometric mean (shown above) is always increasing.
-We attribute this to the randomness in the selection of \textit{seen} and \textit{unseen} combinations.
+For fixed dataset size, increasing in-distribution combinations makes the task more challenging as images with each category and viewpoint become more diverse, leading to some drop in accuracy on in-distribution combinations.
+In contrast, both architectures show a significant improvement of their performance on images from OOD combinations, as data diversity increases.
+We ensured that this result can not be attributed to having closer viewpoint angles between in-distribution and OOD combinations as data diversity is increased (supplement~\ref{sec:suplSimilarity}).
+CNNs do not theoretically guarantee viewpoint invariance~\citep{poggio2016visual}, but our result provides reassurance that CNNs can become robust to OOD category-viewpoint combinations as long as they are shown enough diversity during training.
+Taken together, these results suggest an inherent trade-off between getting better on in-distribution combinations and extrapolating to OOD combinations, which is impacted by training data diversity.
+Also, these results add to a growing body of works investigating the trade-offs inherent to multi-task learning~\citep{standley2019tasks, shin2018pixels}.

+Even though the geometric mean of category and viewpoint classification increases consistently with increased in-distribution combinations, individual accuracy for these tasks does not always increase consistently (see supplement~\ref{sec:suplSeparateAcc}).
+We attribute this to the randomness in the selection of in-distribution and OOD combinations.
+Furthermore, the relative accuracy of the two tasks varies depending on the dataset, and no task is consistently harder than the other across all datasets.